Zewo/Zewo/README.md

 mkdir hello && cd hello
 ```

-Now we initialize the project with Swift Package Manager (**SPM**) and select the 05-09 toolchain with Swiftenv.
+Now we select the 05-09 toolchain with Swiftenv and initialize the project with Swift Package Manager (**SPM**).

 ```sh
 swiftenv local DEVELOPMENT-SNAPSHOT-2016-05-09-a